 The colour development on the plate should be monitored and the substrate reaction stopped (see next point of this protocol) before positive wells are no longer properly recordable.
 Determination of the ideal time period for colour development has to be done individually for each assay.
 It is recommended to add the stop solution when the highest standard has developed a dark blue colour.
 Alternatively the colour development can be monitored by the ELISA reader at 620 nm.
 The substrate reaction should be stopped as soon as Standard 1 has reached an OD of 0.9 - 0.95.

-- Stop the enzyme reaction by quickly pipetting 100 μl of Stop Solution into each well.
+- o.
+Stop the enzyme reaction by quickly pipetting 100 μl of Stop Solution into each well.
 It is important that the Stop Solution is spread quickly and uniformly throughout the microwells to completely inactivate the enzyme.
 Results must be read immediately after the Stop Solution is added or within one hour if the microwell strips are stored at 2 - 8°C in the dark. - p.
 Read absorbance of each microwell on a spectro-photometer using 450 nm as the primary wave length (optionally 620 nm as the reference wave length; 610 nm to 650 nm is acceptable).
 Blank the plate reader according to the manufacturer's instructions by using the blank wells.
 Determine the absorbance of both the samples and the standards. - Note: In case of incubation without shaking the obtained O.D. values may be lower than indicated below.
 Nevertheless the results are still valid.

-11. Calculation of Results
+11 Calculation of Results

 - Calculate the average absorbance values for each set of duplicate standards and samples.
 Duplicates should be within 20 per cent of the mean value. - Create a standard curve by plotting the mean absorbance for each standard concentration on the ordinate against the human sCD40L concentration on the abscissa.
 Draw a best fit curve through the points of the graph (a 5-parameter curve fit is recommended). - To determine the concentration of circulating human sCD40L for each sample, first find the mean absorbance value on the ordinate and extend a horizontal line to the standard curve.
-At the point of intersection, extend a vertical line to the abscissa and read the corresponding human sCD40L concentration. - If instructions in this protocol have been followed samples have been diluted 1:5 (20 μl sample + 80 μl Sample Diluent), the concentration read from the standard curve must be multiplied by the dilution factor (x 5). - Calculation of samples with a concentration exceeding standard 1 will result in incorrect, low human sCD40L levels (Hook Effect).
+At the point of intersection, extend a vertical line to the abscissa and read the corresponding human sCD40L concentration. - If instructions in this protocol have been followed serum and control samples have been diluted 1:5 (20 μl sample + 80 μl Sample Diluent), the concentration read from the standard curve must be multiplied by the dilution factor (x 5).
+Plasma samples have been diluted 1:2 (50 μl sample + 50 μl Sample Diluent), the concentration read from the standard curve must be multiplied by the dilution factor (x 2). - Calculation of samples with a concentration exceeding standard 1 may result in incorrect human sCD40L levels.
 Such samples require further external predilution according to expected human sCD40L values with Sample Diluent in order to precisely quantitate the actual human sCD40L level. - It is suggested that each testing facility establishes a control sample of known human sCD40L concentration and runs this additional control with each assay.
-If the values obtained are not within the expected range of the control, the assay results may be invalid. - A representative standard curve is shown in Figure 7.
+If the values obtained are not within the expected range of the control, the assay results may be invalid. - A representative standard curve is shown in Figure 8.
 This curve cannot be used to derive test results.
 Each laboratory must prepare a standard curve for each group of microwell strips assayed.